Rookout/docs/docs/use-cases.md

             </div>
             <div class="use-cases-content">
               <h2>Live Debugging: Production, Dev, and Staging</h2>
               Rookout is built to be production-grade and also works in dev and staging.
-In our modern age, when other environments become as complex and nearly as critical as Production itself, many dev teams find value in using Rookout there too.
+In our modern age, when other environments become as complex and nearly as critical as Production itself, many dev teams find v alue in using Rookout there too.
 Think, for example, of debugging Kubernetes in Minikube on your local machine.
 Rookout makes it possible.
             </div>
         </div>
         <div class="use-cases-item">